yuvalmGS/gigaspaces-wiki-jekyll/xap97net/getting-partial-results-using-the-projection-api.markdown

 # Supported Operations

 The projection is defined for any operation that returns data from the space.
 Therefore ID Based or Query based operations support projections.
 You can use projections with `Read`,`Take`,`ReadById`,`TakeById`,`ReadMultiple` and `TakeMultiple` operations.
 When performing a `Take` operation with projections, the entire object will be removed from the space, but the result returned to the user will contain only the projected properties.
-You can use projections with the depanlinkNotify Containertengahlink./notify-container-component.htmlbelakanglink when subscribing to notifications, or with the depanlinkPolling Containertengahlink./polling-container-component.htmlbelakanglink when consuming space objects.
-You can also create a depanlinkLocal Viewtengahlink./local-view.htmlbelakanglink with templates or a `View` using projections.
+You can use projections with the [Notify Container](./notify-container-component.html) when subscribing to notifications, or with the [Polling Container](./polling-container-component.html) when consuming space objects.
+You can also create a [Local View](./local-view.html) with templates or a `View` using projections.
 The local view will maintain the relevant objects, but with the projected data - only with the projected properties.
 Projected properties can specify both dynamic or fixed properties and the usage is the same.
 As a result, when providing a projected property name which is not part of the fixed properties set, it will be treated as a dynamic property.
 If there is no dynamic property present with that name on an object which is a result of the query - that projection property will be ignored (and no exception will be raised).
 Please note that a result may contain multiple objects, each with different set of properties (fixed and dynamic), each object will be treated individually when applying the projections on it.

 {% exclamation %} Space Iterator does not support projections